World Textiles Stationery - Otami 1970's Wall Hanging

 - Type or draw your signature

-- Pick the envelope liner, stamp and add confetti
+- Pick the envelope liner and stamp

 - Don't forget to include a gift!